It’s Better On Top

 What is the back-story on onions?

 Did you know that in ancient Egypt, onions were highly prized and even worshipped, because of the prevailing belief that an onion’s spherical shape and concentric rings represented eternity?

-Back then, this cherished bulb was featured in religious ceremonies, was an essential part of the mummification process, and was thought to have magical powers of bringing the dead back to life.
+Back then, this cherished bulb was featured in religious ceremonies, and was an essential part of the mummification process.
+Additionally, it was thought to have magical powers of bringing the dead back to life.
 Holy sh*t, that’s a lot of pressure for a vegetable!